The Romantic Road Travel Guide

 A former trade route, Germany's Romantic Road is a 220 mile (350km) portion of highway stretching from central Germany to the southern border with Austria.
 A popular route for holidays in Germany, the Romantic Road is actually a modern concept meant to encapsulate the typically Bavarian atmosphere and culture of the villages and towns along the way.

-Easy to follow with brown signs posted in several languages, the Romantic Road is an ideal route for seeing fairy tale castles and quintessentially German towns, but is so popular that many of the best sites tend to be overrun with tourists.
+Easy to follow, with brown signs posted in several languages, the Romantic Road is an ideal route for seeing fairytale castles and quintessentially German towns, but is so popular that many of the best sites tend to be overrun with tourists in the peak summer months (June to August).

 The Romantic Road starts in Würzburg, a town famous for its wineries and gourmet restaurants.
 Visitors should be sure to see the Residence Palace, a UNESCO World Heritage Site.